8th Pennsylvania Regiment: Philadelphia campaign to consolidation

-From 11 August to 14 September 1779, Brodhead led a 600-man column up the Allegheny River as part of the Sullivan Expedition.
+From 11 August to 14 September 1779, Brodhead led a 600-man column up the Allegheny River.
 In a march of 400 miles, the troops destroyed 10 Iroquois villages including Conewango and captured plunder including furs.
 For lack of guides, the column failed to link with John Sullivan's main column at Genesee (now known as Cuylerville, New York) as planned.
 The only fighting was a skirmish on 15 August when the advance guard scattered a force of Indians.

 The 8th Regiment merged with the 2nd Pennsylvania Regiment on 17 January 1781.
 The consolidation occurred in the immediate aftermath of the Pennsylvania Line Mutiny from 1 to 8 January.
 The mutiny was a successful attempt by the troops to get better treatment and pay, and to secure discharge for those men who had served three years.
 Approximately 1,250 foot soldiers were discharged and only 1,150 were left in the ranks.
 Many discharged men, however, promptly reenlisted.
 All rank and file were furloughed until 15 March 1781, though sergeants and musicians had to remain on duty.
 Colonel Walter Stewart became commander of the reorganized 2nd Pennsylvania.
 Brodhead took command of the 1st Pennsylvania Regiment.